 Children need constant movement!
 We have one TV in our living room that is normally off when the children are awake.
 We limit screen-time, because it causes children to be idle and distracts them from hands-on learning among other negative effects.

 One of my favorite splurges from this past Christmas is the Pikler Climbing triangle, rock wall, ladder, and slide.
 Both kids get so much use out of it, and it’s perfect for getting energy out when we aren’t able to play outside!
 This set is fold-able, and it’s easy to put away.

-Currently, we have the Skip Hop playmat to cushion the floor, but I really don’t recommend it.
-After having it for a couple of years, it is a pain to clean because so much dust falls in between the crevices.
-We will be getting rid of this soon.
-Instead, I would recommend a one-piece playmat as shown earlier in this post.
+Currently, this Skip Hop playmat cushions the floor, but I don’t recommend it.
+Cleaning is a pain, because dust falls through the crevices.
+After having it for a couple of years, we will be getting rid of it.
+Instead, I would recommend this one-piece playmat as shown earlier in this post.

 We also keep a basket of balls in our living room!
 It’s a great way to encourage movement when we’re at home, and we have fun playing soccer and catch with the kids!
 My daughter knows that we aren’t allow to throw overhand indoors.
 My son can’t throw very far yet, so no concerns there.

 Although this post focuses on our homeschool learning environment, we usually spend half of the day outdoors!
 And we are lucky to live near parks where the kids play most days of the week.

 Related: Sidewalk Chalk Activities: 12 Fun Ways to Play and Learn Chinese!